-Fire - Fire services for this area are provided by the Waterloo Morada Fire District.
+Fire - Fire services for this area are provided by the Waterloo Morada Fire District The City of Stockton Fire Department provides fire protection with the operation of Station #4, located in Stockton.
 The area has access to fire hydrants.
 There are no fire service deficiencies in this area.